tlienart/Franklin.jl/README.md

 It's basically the same as most SSG using Markdown as base syntax with extensions allowing LaTeX-like commands.
 Not just for maths (which is rendered using KaTeX) but also to define macros using `\newcommand{...}[...]{...}` as in LaTeX.

+### Short example <a name="short-ex1"></a>

-To give an idea of the syntax, the source below renders to [this page](https://tlienart.github.io/pub/misc/judoc-example1.html). for instance.
-If you like it, read on.
+To give an idea of the syntax, the source below renders to [this page](https://tlienart.github.io/pub/misc/judoc-example1.html) (open it in a new window to compare).
+If you like what you see, read on.

 <!-- =========== EXAMPLE =========== -->
 ```markdown